Self-mediation of runaway electrons via self-excited wave-wave and wave-particle interactions

-As notable experimental signatures, one can expect both forward and backward~\cite{Almagri} electromagnetic waves at large amplitudes, particularly the whistler branch, as well as strong chirping.
+As notable experimental signatures, the most obvious is high-frequency signal in the slow-X mode range.
+Frequencies higher than $|\omega_{ce}|$ are already observed by \cite{Almagri2023APSabstract}.
+One can also expect both forward and backward electromagnetic waves (\textcolor{black}{also observed by \cite{Almagri2023APSabstract}}) at large amplitudes, particularly the whistler branch, as well as strong chirping.
 Similarly, a large population of relativistic electrons can be measured to move in the opposite direction of the original distribution, i.e. in the co-current direction.
+While backward relativistic electrons have not been explicitly investigated in experiments, wall deposition of both forward and backward subcritical energetic electrons has been observed in runaway experiments\cite{Beidler2024wall}. \textcolor{black}{From our studies, these subcritical energetic electrons with $\gamma\lesssim 1,$ moving in the backward direction, could be populated by self-excited waves as shown in Figure \ref{backward_diffuse_ABCD}}.
 Although the current simulations do not account for magnetic trapping, the same wave-runaway interaction physics should lead to a significant trapped high-energy electron population through wave-induced pitch angle scattering.
-This can provide a robust drive for Alfv\'en waves in the MHz range that were observed in experiments and thought to be driven by processional drift resonance with trapped runaways \cite{Lvovskiy2018ppcf,Lvovskiy2019nf,Liu2023prl}.
+This can provide a robust drive for Alfv\'en waves in the MHz range that were already observed in experiments and thought to be driven by processional drift resonance with trapped runaways \cite{Lvovskiy2018ppcf,Lvovskiy2019nf,Liu2023prl}.